North Dakota Recording Laws: Consent Rules and Penalties

 Can I Record DHS Workers?

 Yes.
-Department of Human Services (DHS) workers are government employees, and you can record your interactions with them as long as you’re participating in the conversation and not recording for illegal purposes.
+Department of Human Services workers are government employees.
+You can record your interactions with them as long as you are participating in the conversation and not recording for illegal purposes.
+This right applies to in-person meetings, phone calls, and video conferences.

 Can I Record My Ex-Spouse or Co-Parent?